 There is a lot of people who watch you and are so inspired by you.
-Do you fell people genuinely get enjoyment and pleasure and happiness out of watching you essentially be you?
+Do you feel people genuinely get enjoyment and pleasure and happiness out of watching you essentially be you?

 I know they do because I tell me - people express it to me a lot.

-I got a lot of friends who are at home, in a job, and like surfing.
+I got a lot of friends who are at home, at a job, and like surfing.
 But they don't get to do it enough, and they don't get to ever travel.

 There's a way of living vicariously through a friend who's doing something.
 On that level, I understand it.

-I don't see it like pressure or anything.
+I don't see it as pressure or anything.
 I'm just out to live my life, but I've always been mindful.

-My mom really beat it into me as a kid just to be mindful, to be a good influence if people look up to you, or want to listen to what you say.
+My mom really beat it into me as a kid just to be mindful, and to be a good influence if people look up to you or want to listen to what you say.

 I've always been pretty hypersensitive to trying to put out a good message.